Living wage: University of Virginia

-In February 2012, a Living Wage Campaign at the University of Virginia released a series of demands to University administrators calling for a living wage policy at the University.
-These demands included a requirement that the University "explicitly address" the issue by 17 February.
-Although University President Teresa Sullivan did respond to the demands in a mass email sent to the University community shortly before the end of the day on 17 February, the Campaign criticized her response as "intentionally misleading" and vowed to take action.
+In February 2012, a Living Wage Campaign at the University of Virginia released a series of demands to University administrators calling for a living wage policy at the university.
+These demands included a requirement that the university "explicitly address" the issue by 17 February.
+Although University President Teresa Sullivan did respond to the demands in a mass email sent to the university community shortly before the end of the day on 17 February, the Campaign criticized her response as "intentionally misleading" and vowed to take action.

 On 18 February, the campaign announced that 12 students would begin a hunger strike to publicize the plight of low-paid workers.

 Criticism

-Criticisms against the implementation living wage laws have taken similar forms to those against minimum wage.
+Criticisms against the implementation of living wage laws have taken similar forms to those against minimum wage.
 Economically, both can be analyzed as a price floor for labor.
 A price floor, if above the equilibrium price and thus effective, necessarily leads to a surplus.
 This means the number of employees an employer is willing to hire at a living wage is below the number they would be willing to hire at the equilibrium wage price.
 Many argue that, in the context of a labor market, this would reduce the macroeconomic aggregate demand for labor across all employers, and so presume setting the minimum wage at a living wage would possibly raise unemployment.

-Rehn and Meidner instead proposed a higher minimum wage would induce productivity growth from structural change, reorganizing workers into different jobs across employers with different microeconomic labor demands, rather than reducing aggregate demand for labor.
+The Rehn-Meidner model proposed a higher minimum wage would induce productivity growth from structural change, reorganizing workers into different jobs across employers with different microeconomic labor demands, rather than reducing aggregate demand for labor.
 A large amount of empirical study has focused on the employment effects of minimum wage, much of it following a study by David Card and Alan Krueger finding no difference in unemployment rates in two states following a minimum wage increase in one.
 A contention that often impedes the progression of a living wage ordinance has to do with the scope; it is controversial whether it should apply to an individual or an entire family as wages can be nuanced when there are multiple types of households among a state.
-Potential solutions to the complexity of a living wage ordinance include a “specific employer provision,” which seeks to evaluate the pros and cons to a living wage on a company to company basis.
+Potential solutions to the complexity of a living wage ordinance include a "specific employer provision", which seeks to evaluate the pros and cons to a living wage on a company to company basis.
 An argument In favor of this approach asserts that it can help bolster employee morale and increase social capital.